neuroplasticity9/php-http-client/README.md

 * Add some methods

 #### Version 2.3.1: Mar 30, 2012
-* Fixed some know bugs to work well with PHP 5.3 (E_NOTICE is default)
+* Fixed some bugs to work well with PHP 5.3 (E_NOTICE default is enabled)

 #### Version 2.3: Feb 2, 2012
 * Update for picasa API

 #### Version 2.2: Jan 1, 2012
-* Support raw data for posting request (upload image to picasa)
+* Support raw data for posting (upload image to picasa)

 #### Version 2.1: Dec 23, 2011
 * Fixed some bugs